 8. Environmental Design

 Environmental design is a graphic design training industry that covers a variety of styles.
 These designers would like to give their audience a positive experience at the end of the day.
 They connect people to places because the time a person spends in a certain place can be unforgettable, fascinating, user-friendly, and informative.
-The environmental design includes everything from graphic design training, interior design, and other architectural features, so an environmental designer often has experience or architectural background.
+Environmental design includes everything from graphic design training, interior design, and other architectural features, so an environmental designer often has experience or architectural background.